dchristian3188/dchristian3188.github.io/_drafts/AWS PowerShell - EC2 Key Pairs, Credentials and Connecting.md

 title: AWS PowerShell - EC2 Key Pairs, Credentials and Connecting
 ---

-Now that we know how to provision machines, I want to dive deeper in KeyPairs and how we can connect.
+Now that we know how to provision machines, I want to dive deeper into KeyPairs and how we can connect.
-When working with on perm, credentials are easy, traditionally all you have to pass is your admin domain creds and go.
+When working with on perm machines, credentials are easy.
+Traditionally all you have to pass is your domain credentials and go.
 While you can extend active directory to the cloud (or use a hosted version), this is becoming less and less common.
 Let's dig in and see how we can use key pairs to create credentials and connect.

 **The Good Stuff:**
-Helper functions that speed up PsSession and RDP Creation.
+Helper functions that speed up PsSession and RDP Creation for Windows EC2 Instances.

 <!-- more -->